-Please note that these numbers are estimates and will be updated as necessary during the process.
+Please note that these numbers are estimates and will be updated as necessary.

-The construction of the TAP pipeline, and its related facilities, will take place in stages / phases and will be influenced by weather conditions and in some cases, seasonal restrictions.
-The actual intense construction along the pipeline Right-of-Way (ROW) will typically be sequenced to take place over a period of 3 to 6 months.
-However, overall access to land will be required for a longer period, to allow for continuing ROW access for transportation and other peripheral construction activities and in total, could last between 12 and 24 months, inclusive of the intense construction periods.
+The construction of the TAP pipeline, and its related facilities, is currently taking place in stages / phases and is influenced by weather conditions and in some cases, seasonal restrictions.
+The actual intense construction along the pipeline Right-of-Way (ROW) is typically be sequenced to take place over a period of 3 to 6 months.
+However, overall access to land is required for a longer period, to allow for continuing ROW access for transportation and other peripheral construction activities and in total, could last between 12 and 24 months, inclusive of the intense construction periods.
 All land used will be reinstated to at least, its original condition.
-TAP will pay compensation for the total amount of disturbance time (that is, for the actual disturbance time or for 24 months, whichever is greater), when the land is being used.
+TAP is paying compensation for the total amount of disturbance time (that is, for the actual disturbance time or for 24 months, whichever is greater), when the land is being used.

 TAP’s contractors for LEA activities are: